goochjs/goochjs.github.io/_posts/2013-09-15-greensand-ridge.md

 After leaving Ampthill and passing Kings Wood, a favourite hunting ground of Henry VIII, the route passes another ruined church, this time St Mary's at Clophill - infamous for black masses in the 1960s and 70s.
 It then skirts Chicksands Wood at Shefford, after which we stopped for lunch.

-The walk then goes directly along the edge of the ridge for a few miles.
+A little while after leaving Haynes, the trail goes directly along the edge of the ridge for a few miles.
 To the left a vale stretches north, with views to Bedford and beyond, dominated in parts by the old [airship hangars] at Cardington (home of the [R101] and now where many Hollywood films are made).
 The hills to the south roll for a few miles, eventually turning into the Chilterns.

 # Sunday - Sandy to Gamlingay